-This article is part of our August series on travel and hospitality.
+This article, which originally ran in August 2017, is part of our May series on travel and hospitality.
 Click here for more.

 As Adobe’s head of travel and hospitality strategy, Julie Hoffmann leaves no stone—and certainly no piece of data—unturned.
 After spending 18 years in the Las Vegas trenches, working for the likes of MGM Resorts International and Caesars Entertainment, Hoffmann now spends her time at Adobe elevating brands including Marriott, Southwest, and Hyatt.

 Hoffmann possesses an unswerving belief in the power of data.
 It’s that belief, combined with a journey she took to the capital of Texas as an 8-year-old and a thirst for innovation, that informs her unique marketing acumen.